 - I use long black sleeves of plastic (they usually come in rolls) and seal the end with the heat sealer

 - Slide the capsule all the way down to the bottom of the sleeve until the capsule stops at the end of the sleeve (because it is sealed and can't go any further anyway)

 - Use the heat sealer to seal the open plastic end together (so the capsule is encased by seals on either side)

-- Use the scissors the cut the plastic sleeve so you have a capsule now with a plastic cover!
+- Use the scissors to cut the plastic sleeve so that you have a capsule with a plastic cover!

 So that's how you seal up the coffee capsule in order to keep it from oxidizing any further.
 Now you have to consider the box that you will use to pack the sealed capsules inside.

 I recommend using a colored cardboard box with the smooth plastic finish on the outside – the types that some cafes use for takeaway food.
 These boxes come in flat packs of 100/200/300/etc., so you will have to make them up by folding along the creases, but it only takes a few seconds per box.